Self-Awareness

 Meditation is simply tracking the current state of your mind:

-• It’s a moment-by-moment focused perspective, and not technically spiritual or transcendental.
+• It’s a focused, moment-by-moment perspective, and isn’t technically spiritual or transcendental.

-• To grab hold of it, we must slow down our thoughts and clear out obstructions in our mind.
+• To grab hold of it, we must slow down our thoughts and clear out mental obstructions.

 Meditation is low-effort and easy enough to do almost anywhere: